Futurisu/opentron-pixel-art/README.md

 **LINK:** futurisu.github.io/opentron-pixel-art/

 # INSTRUCTIONS
-- Download the flaskApp.py and json file, this flask script will create the Opentron protocol to run on your device using the json file
+- Download the flaskApp.py and install flask in your terminal using ```pip install flask```
-- Run the flaskApp.py
-- Create your drawing then press run!
+- Create your drawing by going to the link above then press run!
+You should now see a file named ```pixelDrwaingScript.py``` in the same path as your flaskApp.py
-- Upload your newly created protocool file named "TBD.py" to the Opentrons app
+- Upload your newly created protocool file ```pixelDrwaingScript.py``` to the Opentrons app
 - Confirm all the calibrations and alignments onscreen

 # COLOR ORDER